You’ve Got a Friend

 James Taylor and Carole King at the 2010 Troubadour Reunion Tour

-"You've Got a Friend" was written by Carole King during the January 1971 recording sessions for her own album Tapestry and James Taylor's album Mud Slide Slim and the Blue Horizon.
-King has stated that "the song was as close to pure inspiration as I've ever experienced.
+Carole King wrote "You've Got a Friend" during the January 1971 recording sessions for her album Tapestry and James Taylor's album Mud Slide Slim and the Blue Horizon.
+She has said that "the song was as close to pure inspiration as I've ever experienced.
 The song wrote itself.
 It was written by something outside myself, through me."[3]
-According to Taylor, King told him that the song was a response to a line in Taylor's earlier song "Fire and Rain" that "I've seen lonely times when I could not find a friend."[4][5]
+According to Taylor, King told him that the song was a response to a line in Taylor's earlier song "Fire and Rain", "I've seen lonely times when I could not find a friend."[4][5]
 King's album was recorded in an overlap with Taylor's, and Taylor and Danny Kortchmar perform on both versions of the song.
-The song is included on both albums; King said in a 1972 interview that she "didn't write it with James or anybody really specifically in mind.
+The song is on both albums; King said in a 1972 interview that she "didn't write it with James or anybody really specifically in mind.
 But when James heard it he really liked it and wanted to record it".[6]

-Taylor's version was released as a single and reached number 1 on the Billboard Hot 100 (his only song to reach that position on that chart) and number 4 on the UK Singles Chart.
-Taylor's version also spent one week at the top of the Easy Listening charts.[7]
+Taylor's version was released as a single and reached number 1 on the Billboard Hot 100 (his only song to do so) and number 4 on the UK Singles Chart.
+Taylor's version also spent a week atop the Easy Listening charts.[7]
 Billboard ranked it as the No. 16 song for 1971.

-Taylor's Apple Records labelmate Mary Hopkin has said that he gave her a chance to record the song, which she turned down, a decision she later regretted.[8][dubiousdiscuss]
+Taylor's Apple Records labelmate Mary Hopkin has said that he gave her a chance to record the song, which she declined, a decision she later regretted.[8][dubiousdiscuss]

 Reception

 According to author James D. Perone, the song's themes include an expression of "a universal, sisterly/brotherly, agape-type love of one human being for another, regardless of gender."[11]
 The "reassuring" lyrics have long made the song popular with lonely people needing a boost of self-confidence.[12][13]
 The song's messages of friendship having no boundaries and a friend being there when you are in need have universal appeal.[14]
-For Taylor the lyrics had particular resonance due to the depression he had recovered from shortly before hearing King play the song.[12]
-The music moves between a major and minor key, which according to music critic Maury Dean gives the song a "sympathetic mood."[14]
+The lyrics had particular resonance for Taylor due to the depression he had recovered from shortly before hearing King play the song.[12]
+The music moves between a major and minor key, which according to music critic Maury Dean gives it a "sympathetic mood".[14]

-In his review of Tapestry, Rolling Stone critic Jon Landau called "You've Got a Friend" Carole King's "most perfect new song."[15]
-He particularly praised how the melody and lyrics support each other, and the "gorgeous, righteous rock melody" of the ending lyrics.[15]
-Mojo considered the song to probably be "the core of Tapestry.[3]
-Allmusic critic Stewart Mason commented on the "plainspoken intimacy" of King's performance.[16]
-Mason finds that the "shyness" of King's voice gives her recording of the song a sincerity that he finds Taylor's to lack.[16]
-Mason also praises the "depth and shading" provided by the string instruments on King's recording.[16]
+In his review of Tapestry, Rolling Stone critic Jon Landau called "You've Got a Friend" King's "most perfect new song".[15]
+He particularly praised how the melody and lyrics support each other and the "gorgeous, righteous rock melody" of the ending lyrics.[15]
+Mojo called the song probably "the core of Tapestry".[3]
+Allmusic critic Stewart Mason noted the "plainspoken intimacy" of King's performance,[16] writing that the "shyness" of her voice gives her recording a sincerity that he finds Taylor's to lack.[16]
+Mason also praises the "depth and shading" the string instruments provide on King's recording.[16]

-In his review of Mud Slide Slim and the Blue Horizon, Rolling Stone critic Ben Gerson described "You've Got a Friend" as an "affirmative song" but suggested that Taylor's version was too similar to King's original version to have been worth including on his album.[17]
-Music critic Maury Dean described Taylor's performance style for the song as minimalist and folkish and comments on his "star-spangled sincerity."[14]
-Cash Box praised the "tasty material and Taylor's stunning interpretation."[18]
-Record World said that "there's no way [Taylor] can miss with this gem."[19]
+In his review of Mud Slide Slim and the Blue Horizon, Rolling Stone critic Ben Gerson called "You've Got a Friend" an "affirmative song" but suggested that Taylor's version was too similar to King's to have been worth including on his album.[17]
+Music critic Maury Dean called Taylor's performance style on the song minimalist and folkish and noted his "star-spangled sincerity."[14]
+Cash Box praised the "tasty material and Taylor's stunning interpretation".[18]
+Record World said, "there's no way [Taylor] can miss with this gem."[19]

 Charts